-The joy of plug-in hybrids, in particular, is that if you have a short daily commute you can potentially drive in EV mode for the whole journey, meaning you haven’t used any fuel.
+The joy of plug-in hybrids is that if you have a short daily commute you can potentially drive in EV mode for the whole journey, meaning you avoid using fuel.

 And, of course, with any hybrid there’s no more range anxiety than driving a conventional car – an issue which plagues electric car owners, though with real-world ranges heading towards 300 miles, that may soon be a thing of the past.

-Suzuki's system effectively combines the starter motor with a small lithium-ion battery, so it acts as a generator harnessing energy during braking and boosting the 127bhp 1.4-litre petrol turbo engine when demanded, helping to reduce CO2 emissions and improve fuel efficiency.
+Suzuki's mild hybrid system effectively combines the starter motor with a 48-volt lithium-ion battery, so it acts as a generator harnessing energy during braking and boosting the 127bhp 1.4-litre petrol turbo engine when demanded, helping to reduce CO2 emissions and improve fuel efficiency.

-The second-generation Range Rover Evoque has just been launched and it's a real step-up from its award-winning predecessor which was Land Rover's biggest-selling model in the UK.
+The second-generation Range Rover Evoque is a real step-up from its popular predecessor which was Land Rover's biggest-selling model in the UK.

 Toyota has been leading the way with hybrids ever since 1997 when the original Prius was launched.
 Self-charging hybrids are now available across the range from the Yaris to the Corolla, to the Prius, CH-R and Camry.

-Newest out of the box is the fifth-generation Toyota RAV4 – and it's something of a revelation because it's big, good looking, spacious, comfortable, refined and packed with the latest safety features.
+Newest out of the box is the fifth-generation Toyota RAV4 – and it's something of a revelation because it's big, good looking, spacious, comfortable and packed with the latest safety features.

 Now in its fifth generation, the CR-V has come a long way since it was launched in 1995 as a ‘Comfortable Runabout Vehicle’.

-The classy new Lexus UX is the baby of the Japanese premium brand’s SUV family, slotting in below the RX and NX in the range and priced from £29,905.
+The classy Lexus UX is the baby of the Japanese premium brand’s SUV family, slotting in below the RX and NX in the range.

-The UX is marketed as a “self-charging hybrid”, which means that it can’t be charged overnight like a plug-in hybrid (PHEV) – instead, you simply drive it like a conventional car and the system does all the clever stuff smoothly and out of sight.
+It’s marketed as a “self-charging hybrid”, which means it can’t be charged overnight like a plug-in hybrid (PHEV) – instead, you simply drive it like a conventional car and the system does all the clever stuff smoothly and out of sight.
 In real-world driving, Lexus claims it can use electric power for some 55% of the journey.

 When cruising or gently accelerating the electric motor at the front (there’s an additional unit at the rear on 4×4 models) can propel the car silently with electricity supplied from the battery.

 Under braking, or when you take your foot off the accelerator, regenerative braking charges up the battery.
 The result is fuel economy of up to 53.2mpg and CO2 emissions as low as 120g/km.

-Originally launched in 2014 and treated to updates in 2018, the Mitsubishi Outlander PHEV was the world's first plug-in hybrid SUV and has been the UK’s best-selling plug-in vehicle of any type since its introduction.
+Originally launched in 2014 and treated to an update in 2018, the Mitsubishi Outlander PHEV was the world's first plug-in hybrid SUV and has been the UK’s bestselling plug-in vehicle since its introduction.

 With its 2.4-litre regular petrol engine, plus two electric motors (one at the front, the other at the back), it has a theoretical average fuel economy of 139mpg (though the longer the journey the less efficient it becomes), while CO2 emissions are still just 46g/km.

-If you’re looking for an eco-friendly, relatively compact estate with four-wheel drive, then look no further than this MINI.
+If you’re looking for an eco-friendly, relatively compact estate with four-wheel drive, then try the MINI Countryman for size.

 As you'd expect, it’s quirky (just like its traditionally powered siblings), fun to drive and has an all-electric range of up to 26 miles.

-The hybrid model's electric motor works with the petrol engine to improve fuel economy, lower CO2 emissions and maximise acceleration when required, while the switch between pure electric, hybrid and petrol-only driving modes is seamless in the PHEV.
-For extra peace of mind, the Ioniq comes with a generous five-year warranty.
+The self-charging hybrid model's electric motor works with the petrol engine to improve fuel economy, lower CO2 emissions and maximise acceleration when required, while the switch between pure electric, hybrid and petrol-only driving modes is seamless in the PHEV.

-With CO2 emissions as low as 47g/km and theoretical fuel economy of 134.5mpg, it's also extremely swift with 0-62mph taking just 5.3 seconds.
+With CO2 emissions as low as 55g/km and theoretical fuel economy of 113mpg, it has an electric-only range of 33 miles.

 Like its South Korean cousin, the Hyundai Ioniq, the Niro crossover is available as a self-charging hybrid, plug-in hybrid and fully electric car.

-Priced from £24,590 for the hybrid and £31,945 for the plug-in, both combine a 1.6-litre petrol engine with varying electric back-up – they are also blessed with a superb seven-year warranty.
+Again, the self-charging hybrid version is the cheaper version, and both combine a 1.6-litre petrol engine with varying electric back-up – and they're also blessed with a superb seven-year warranty.